obandev/obandev/README.md

 # Hi, I'm Pablo Obando 👋

 I'm Pablo a Costa Rican software engineer with over 5 years of experience as a Full Stack Developer.
 I have expertise in developing web and mobile applications using JavaScript frameworks like ReactJS and VueJS, as well as building JamStack websites with NextJS, Gatsby, and Nuxt.
 I have experience in back-end development using NodeJS and GraphQL, creating and integrating APIs.
-I'm team leader with experience in managing up to 6 developers.